sebratt/DLI_Ratio_paper/README.md

-# DLI_Ratio_paper
+# DLI Ratio paper
-The code for the DLI Ratio paper submitted to JInformetrics Nov 2024.
+The code for the DLI Ratio paper submitted to JInformetrics.